BitgesellOfficial/bitgesell/doc/cjdns.md

 CJDNS is like a distributed, shared VPN with multiple entry points where every participant can reach any other participant.
 All participants use addresses from the `fc00::/8` network (reserved IPv6 range).
-Installation and configuration is done outside of Bitcoin Core, similarly to a VPN (either in the host/OS or on the network router).
+Installation and configuration is done outside of BGL Core, similarly to a VPN (either in the host/OS or on the network router).
 See https://github.com/cjdelisle/cjdns#readme and https://github.com/hyperboria/docs#hyperboriadocs for more information.